 The suspension system

 This system provides the best possible ventilation.
-You have a tensioned ultra lightweight mesh which completely separates the pack from your body.
+You have a tensioned ultra-lightweight mesh that completely separates the pack from your body.
 The space between the mesh and the pack is so big that you can put your hand through it.
 See it in the side-view picture below.

 The mesh is tensioned by the aluminum peripheral frame which you have in place there.
 Note that in Deuter packs, as well as in Gregory Zulu 40 backpack, this is steel.